Waldoz53/voting-app/README.md

 1. Switch to Postgres/another DB?
 2. Clean up CSS/styles

+Delete voting.db (if you want votes to start at 0)

 Set up and seed the server in node
 ```
 node setup-db.js